prisms-center/CASMcode/python/casm/README.md

 	- required for some casm.vasp and casm.vaspwrapper tests
 - ``CASM_TEST_PROJECTS_DIR``: Location of test CASM projects
 	- required for some tests
+	- ask the CASM developers for access to the test projects at <casm-developers@lists.engr.ucsb.edu>

 Writing Tests